spohlenz/tinymce-rails/README.md

 The `tinymce-rails` gem integrates the [TinyMCE](http://www.tinymce.com/) editor with the Rails asset pipeline.

 This gem is compatible with Rails 3.1.1 and higher.
+Support for TinyMCE 4 is currently under development in the [tinymce-4 branch](https://github.com/spohlenz/tinymce-rails/tree/tinymce-4).

 Instructions